danielok/KBops/_posts/2025-05-02-double-dose-twice.markdown

 (In the formula O+T = &lt;3 above, O = Once - the name for Twice Fans, and T is Twice)

 Today's 2nd song is an absolutely banger of a dance track, with a side of bubble gum pop.
-"Talk that Talk" is from 2022:

-<a href="https://www.youtube.com/watch?v=k6jqx9kZgPM">Watch Talk that Talk on YouTube</a>
+"Talk that Talk" is from 2022: <a href="https://www.youtube.com/watch?v=k6jqx9kZgPM">Watch on YouTube</a>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k6jqx9kZgPM" title="YouTube video player" frameborder="0" allowfullscreen></iframe>